 We are currently in the process of collecting personal biographies from all of our staff, please check to see who we've updated (click on anyone with a + after their name).

 Dr. Helen Jones

 Dr. Sam Butler

 Senior Ward Nurse

 Our vets are all experienced small animal clinicians who work as a team to share expertise and specialist skills.

 They regularly attend courses and have ready access to current experts by telephone and email.

 We feel that it is important to maintain continuity of care with the same vet whenever possible; however, we keep detailed clinical records and regularly discuss cases between us, so please feel free to ask to see the vet of your choice.

-Orthopaedic Surgeon, Partner
+Orthopaedic Referrals, Partner